bkesterbyld/maroon-potato/src/pages/usecases.md

           as needed, without coding.

           That's where things get fun.
-One in Above, you can create new aggregations and views of that data, run analytics and syndicate copies out to other teammates, colleagues and partner.
-You set the logic and rules for how data gets updated, all without coding.
-And businesspeople can login to view data, or subsets of data in a read-only mode, greatly helping with requirements collaboration.
+Once in Above, you can create new aggregations and views of that data, run analytics and syndicate copies out to other teammates, colleagues and partner.
+You set the logic and rules for how data gets updated and synced all without coding.
+And businesspeople can login to view data, or subsets of data in a read-only mode, greatly helping with requirements collaboration, and reducing everyone's workload.
         video_embed_html: ''
         media_position: left
         media_width: sixty